fallen-icarus/cardano-aftermarket/README.md

 The bid can have different terms than the associated Auction UTxO.
 For example, the bid could ask for different NFTs and/or offer different assets than the `startingPrice` from the `AuctionDatum`.
+SpotBids can also be used to create counter-offers for Spot sales.

 #### Closing SpotBid UTxOs